rkl099/Appinventor-SerialOTG/README.md

 Possibility to force driver with property/method USBdriver.
 Must be set before open.
 See SerialOTG.apk )aia) for list of drivers

-Extend timeout for TCP-clien 0.5s->5s for connections over LTE
+Extend timeout for TCP-client 0.5s->5s for connections over LTE